EVERY KERNEL A WEAPON OF INCREDIBLE POWER!

 “Eeeeeeeeeeeh!”
 The books exploded all over Owen, pinning him to the floor.
 Plastic-covered corners poked at his closed eyes.
 He heard Laharva burrowing under all the fiction, her claws no doubt approaching his vulnerable legs once again.
 Owen pulled them back and flopped onto the top of the pile, squeezing Laharva out from under him.
 She had taken back the light from her finger, so it was pitch black.

 He heard rustling.
 The demon was rearing up somewhere in front of him; he had nothing left to do but go on the attack.
 Owen lunged forward the way he imagined a football player doing it.
-His body connected with something horrific, fleshy and keratinous at the same time, and both collapse to the ground.
+His body connected with something horrific, fleshy and keratinous at the same time, and both collapsed to the ground.
 Scuttling legs scratched the floor, tore paper, and ripped into his skin.
 Owen tried to pound on the thing with his fists, but she slipped out from under him and left the closet.

 “You’ll never find it,” he gasped as he tried to convince his lungs it was safe to breathe in again.